moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 Yeah, no one likes frontend.
 Not even frontenders themselves (generalized statement for the sake of a joke, please don't hit me).
 But can we finally admit that user interactions is the client-side thing?
 Ever seen mobile apps send a request to the server to get a new layout when interacting with a user?
 Or desktop apps?
 (I hope not, it sounds scary)

+In addition, using HTMX introduces a new problem in the form of Internet connection speed.
+Sending a request to the server at every sneeze is very wasteful.
+Not everyone and everywhere has a fast enough Internet connection.
+Users with mobile internet from India and the African continent will "thank you."
+And they are, by the way, the fastest growing new market right now.
+But the possibilities of average users are still [very limited by the current state of technological progress there](https://officechai.com/startups/kaios/).

 HTMX has its place, but let's leave it to the backend-minded developers and start relying on our own capabilities and platform already.

 ## Why it's important